JeromeSiljanUTA/project-popsickle/README.md

 p-value: 1.7603320083622594e-22
 ```

-Since p-value < 0.05, there is reason to reject the null hypothesis, therefore, ercot data is stationary.
-This is slightly confusing because there appears to be a trend.
+Since p-value $\lt$ 0.05, there is reason to reject the null hypothesis, therefore, ercot data is stationary.
+This is slightly confusing because there appears to be a trend.[^2]

+## Footnotes
+[^1]: This was discovered in this notebook: [ARIMA Exploration](notebooks/2023-02-18-jds-arima-exploration.ipynb)
+[^2]: This was discovered in this notebook: [Stationarity Testing](notebooks/2023-02-19-jds-stationarity-testing.ipynb)